 Immigration Status FAQ

-Will My Legal Status Affect my Personal Injury Lawsuit?
+Will My Legal Status Affect My Personal Injury Lawsuit?

 No. No questions may be asked about your legal status in a California personal injury law matter.

-Can Undocumented Aliens Sue For Personal Injuries or Wrongful Death?
+Can Undocumented Aliens Sue For Personal Injuries Or Wrongful Death?

 What Do The Courts and Legislature Say About Your Immigration Status in a Personal Injury Case?